Currently, Creator supports model files in FBX and glTF formats.

 .prefab file under the model file node, and drag it from the Assets panel into the Hierarchy panel to complete the creation.

-Model asset Properties panel description
+Model asset Properties

 When the model asset file (